Claude Code Creates a Pile of Unused Helpers

 You asked Claude Code to add a formatPrice function.
 The PR adds formatPrice — and also formatCurrency, formatPercent, formatCompact, parseAmount, and validatePrice.
 None of those five are called anywhere.
 The PR description says “complete formatting utilities suite.”
 You wanted one function; you got a small framework.

 This is over-engineering on autopilot.
-Claude defaults to “complete solutions” because that’s what gets praised in its training data.
-On a real codebase, every unused export becomes maintenance burden, confusion for future devs, and surface area for bugs.
-The fix: bound scope at the prompt + CLAUDE.md level, and ruthlessly delete on review.
+Claude defaults to “complete solutions” because that pattern is rewarded in its training data.
+On a real codebase, every unused export is maintenance burden, confusion for the next dev, and extra surface area for bugs.
+The fix is two-layered: bound scope at the prompt + CLAUDE.md level so it rarely happens, and delete (or auto-strip) whatever slips through on review.

 Common causes